Politics of Greece: Media

-The Greek media, collectively, is a very influential institution – usually aggressive, sensationalist.
+The Greek media, collectively, is a very influential institution – usually aggressive and sensationalist.
 As with many countries, most of the media are owned by businesses with commercial interests in other sectors of the economy.
 There are often accusations of newspapers, magazines, and radio and television channels being used to promote their commercial enterprises as well as to seek political influence.

 In 1994, the Ministry of Press and Media was established to deal with media and communication issues.
 ERT S.A., a public corporation supervised by the Minister of Press, operates three national television channels and five national radio channels.
 The Minister of Press also serves as the primary government spokesperson.

-The Secretary General of Press and Information prepares the semi-official Athens News Agency (ANA) Bulletin.
+The secretary general of press and information prepares the semi-official Athens News Agency (ANA) Bulletin.
 Along with AP and Reuters, this is a primary source of information for the Greek press.
 The Ministry of Press and Information also issues the semi-official Macedonian News Agency (MPE) Bulletin, which is distributed throughout the Balkan region.
 For international news, CNN is a particular influence in the Greek market; the major television channels often use it as a source.
 State and private television stations also use Eurovision and Visnews as sources.
 While few papers and stations have overseas correspondents, those few correspondents abroad can be very influential.

 In 1988, a new law provided the legal framework for the establishment of private radio stations and, in 1989, private television stations.
 According to the law, supervision of radio and television is exercised by the National Radio and Television Council.
 In practice, however, official licensing has been delayed for many years.
 Because of this, there has been a proliferation of private radio and television stations, as well as European satellite channels, including Euronews.
 More than 1,000 radio stations were operating before March 2002, when the government implemented plans to reallocate television frequencies and issue licenses as authorized by the 1993 Media Law, effectively reducing this number.